CZ-NIC/knot-resolver/systemd/README.rst

 Notes for packagers
 -------------------
+*  The supported 6.x style only has a single systemd unit: knot-resolver.service.
+   The others are legacy from older versions.

 *  kresd.target should be enabled by default by linking it to systemd lib/ directory.
 Instances of kresd@.service are then added manually to